hulaalol/OgoSMos/README.md

 ### Routing
 Before calculating the path, **please deactivate the street graph by clicking "Hide Graph"** (because the germany layer of leaflet.js takes a big chunk of memory).

-Next you can select which travelmode you want to select: Car, Cyclist or Pedestrian.
+Next you can select the mode of travel: Car, Cyclist or Pedestrian.
 You can select if the program should search for shortest distance or shortest traveltime.

 In the next step you have to click the map to place the start and finish markers.